Best Golf Wedges for Mid Handicappers of 2023

 The bounce of a wedge is the angle created from the leading edge of the wedge to the back of wedge’s sole.
 The larger the degree of bounce a wedge has, the farther the leading edge is off the ground.

-The more bounce a wedge has, the more forgiving it can be.
 For a mid-handicapper, a sole grind that accommodates your style of swing can be very beneficial to shortening the distance of your following shots.

 Grind and bounce also work hand in hand to help improve turf interaction.